 Worker Justice Wisconsin is a 501(c)3 nonprofit organization.
-We formed in 2018 as the result of a merger of the Interfaith Coalition for Worker Justice of South Central Wisconsin, Inc., and Worker’s Rights Center of Madison, Inc. The current board of directors is a combined roster from both boards.
+We formed in 2018 in a merger of the Interfaith Coalition for Worker Justice of South Central Wisconsin, Inc., and Worker’s Rights Center of Madison, Inc.

 (Institutional affiliations listed for purposes of identification only.)

-President: Mary Bell, Wisconsin Education Association Council (past president) My reason for supporting ICWJ?
-We often speak of our “union family” – but we often have faith communities as well.
-Both communities hold sacred the fair treatment of those who labor.
-ICWJ brings together my union family with communities of faith so that we may speak openly, advocate fully, and progress farther on the path to honoring and achieving fair treatment, fair wages, and a voice in the workplace for all laborers.
+President: Mary Bell, Wisconsin Education Association Council (past president) My reason for supporting Worker Justice Wisconsin?
+Unions, workers and faith communities hold sacred the fair treatment of those who labor.
+Worker Justice Wisconsin brings these groups together so that we may speak openly, advocate fully, and progress farther on the path to honoring and achieving fair treatment, fair wages, and a voice in the workplace for all laborers.